chidexebere/workspace/README.md

 - Tailwind for general styles.
 - Firebase UI for sign-in UI.
 - React Query: for managing server state and React Context for local state
+- @hello-pangea/dnd : used to build drag and drop
 - Eslint for linting and Prettier for code formating